ddxxdd-code/ddxxdd-code.github.io/_pages/about.md

 Before that, I got my Bachelor's degree from [University of Toronto](https://www.cs.toronto.edu/).

 My research interests are in the broad area of computer systems.

-Recently, I have been working in managing power consumption of storage devices in data centers [1](https://dl.acm.org/doi/10.1145/3655038.3665945).
+Recently, I have been working on managing power consumption of storage devices in data centers [[1](https://dl.acm.org/doi/10.1145/3655038.3665945)].